kddubey/cappr/docs/source/motivation.rst

 Problem
 -------

-There are many ways to do zero-shot text classification.
+There are many ways to do text classification.
 The one that this package is competing against is what I'll call **classification via sampling (CVS)**.
-This method is pretty common for large language models (LLMs) like GPT-3+, PaLM, etc. CVS is motiviated by the fact that LLMs are great at generating text.
-It's currently the method which the `OpenAI guide on classification`_ covers.

-.. _OpenAI guide on classification: https://platform.openai.com/docs/guides/completion/classification
+This method simply has an LLM generate text.

 To make CVS more concrete, let's work through an example.